TRex22/ISBlog/README.md

-blog
+#My blog is using Jekyll Now.
-====
+This is a copy of my personal blog which I am using to do a project for my information systems course.

-My blog site, I will create an interface which will allow the creation of a blog within a bit repository.
+See: @barryclark